cosmos/cosmos-sdk/x/gov/README.md

 #### cancel-proposal

-Once proposal is canceled, from the deposits of proposal `deposits * proposal_cancel_ratio` will be burned or sent to `ProposalCancelDest` address , if `ProposalCancelDest` is empty then deposits will be burned. and `remaining deposits` will be sent to depositers.
+Once proposal is canceled, from the deposits of proposal `deposits * proposal_cancel_ratio` will be burned or sent to `ProposalCancelDest` address , if `ProposalCancelDest` is empty then deposits will be burned.
+The `remaining deposits` will be sent to depositers.

 ```bash
 simd tx gov cancel-proposal [proposal-id] [flags]